-Don’t Be Scared About The End Of Capitalism–Be Excited To Build What Comes Next
+Don’t Be Scared About The End Of Capitalism—Be Excited To Build What Comes Next

 These are fast-changing times.
 Old certainties are collapsing around us and people are scrambling for new ways of being in the world.
 As we pointed out in a recent article, 51% of young people in the United States no longer support the system of capitalism.
 And a solid 55% of Americans of all ages believe that capitalism is fundamentally unfair.

 But question capitalism in public and you’re likely to get some angry responses.
 People immediately assume that you want to see socialism or communism instead.
-They tell you to go and live in Venezuela, the current flogging-horse for socialism, or they hit you with dreary images of Soviet Russia with all its violence, dysfunction, and gray conformity.
+They tell you to go and live in Venezuela, the current flogging-horse for socialism, or they hit you with dreary images of Soviet Russia with all its violence, dysfunction, and grey conformity.
 They don’t consider that you might want something beyond caricatures and old dogmas.

-These old “isms” lurk in the shadows of any discussion on capitalism.
-The cyber-punk author William Gibson has a term for this effect: “semiotic ghosts”–one concept that haunts another, regardless of any useful or intended connection.
+These old ‘isms’ lurk in the shadows of any discussion on capitalism.
+The cyber-punk author William Gibson has a term for this effect: “semiotic ghosts”; one concept that haunts another, regardless of any useful or intended connection.

 There’s no good reason to remain captive to these old ghosts.
-All they do is stop us having a clearheaded conversation about the future.
+All they do is stop us having a clear-headed conversation about the future.
 Soviet Russia was an unmitigated social and economic disaster; that’s easy to dispel.
 But, of course, not all experiments with socialist principles have gone so horribly wrong.
-Take the social democracies of Sweden and Finland, for example, or even postwar Britain and the New Deal in the U.S. There are many systems that have effectively harnessed the economy to deliver shared prosperity.
+Take the social democracies of Sweden and Finland, for example, or even post-war Britain and the New Deal in the U.S. There are many systems that have effectively harnessed the economy to deliver shared prosperity.

 But here’s the thing.
-While these systems clearly produce more positive social outcomes than laissez-faire systems do (think about the record-high levels of health, education, and well-being in Scandinavian countries, for example), even the best of them don’t offer the solutions we so urgently need right now, in an era of climate change and ecological collapse.
+While these systems clearly produce more positive social outcomes than laissez-faire systems do (think about the record high levels of health, education and well-being in Scandinavian countries, for example), even the best of them don’t offer the solutions we so urgently need right now, in an era of climate change and ecological collapse.
 Right now we are overshooting Earth’s carrying capacity by a crushing 64% each year, in terms of our resource use and greenhouse gas emissions.

 The socialism that exists in the world today, on its own, has nothing much to say about this.
-Just like capitalism, it relies on endless exponential GDP growth, ever-increasing levels of extraction and production and consumption.
-The two systems may disagree about how best to distribute the yields of a plundered Earth, but they do not question the process of plunder itself.
+Just like capitalism, it relies on endless, indeed exponential GDP growth, ever-increasing levels of extraction and production and consumption.
+The two systems may disagree about how best to distribute the yields of a plundered earth, but they do not question the process of plunder itself.

 Fortunately, there is already a wealth of language and ideas out there that stretch well beyond these dusty old binaries.
 They are driven by a hugely diverse community of thinkers, innovators, and practitioners.
-There are organizations like the P2P (Peer to Peer) Foundation, Evonomics, the Next System Project, and the Institute for New Economic Thinking reimagining the global economy.
-The proposed models are even more varied: from complexity, to post-growth, de-growth, land-based, regenerative, circular, and even the deliciously named doughnut economics.
+There are organizations like the P2P (Peer to Peer) Foundation, Evonomics, The Next System Project, and the Institute for New Economic Thinking reimagining the global economy.
+The proposed models are even more varied: from complexity, to post-growth, de-growth, land-based, regenerative, circular, and even the deliciously named donut economics.

 The thinking is rich and varied, but all of these approaches share the virtue of being informed by up-to-date science and the reality of today’s big problems.
-They move beyond the reductionist dogmas of orthodox economics and embrace complexity; they focus on regenerating rather than simply using up our planet’s resources; they think more holistically about how to live well within ecological boundaries.
-Some of them draw on indigenous knowledge and lore about how to stay in balance with nature; others confront the contradictions of endless growth head on.
+They move beyond the reductionist dogmas of orthodox economics and embrace complexity; they focus on regenerating rather than simply using-up our planet’s resources; they think more holistically about how to live well within ecological boundaries; some of them draw on indigenous knowledge and lore about how to stay in balance with nature; others confront the contradictions of endless growth head on.

 Not all would necessarily describe themselves as anti- or even post-capitalist, but they are all, in one way or another, breaking through the dry seals of neoclassical economic theory upon which capitalism rests.